Explore the countryside, hear the voices as you travel

 Overview and Licence

-A person can access this information via this website or by clicking to the App Store or Google Play – all tours automatically download in these stores.
-Please note that all tours on the app are subject to acceptance of the Licence Agreement.
-At nearly 100 meg, please note this app only downloads in a strong WiFi zone and its currently in BETA test mode.
+When available, a person could access this information via this website or by clicking to the App Store or Google Play – all tours automatically downloaded in these stores.
+All tours on the app were subject to acceptance of the Licence Agreement.
+At nearly 100 meg, please note this app only downloaded in a strong WiFi zone.

 Cross platform app

 The Roscommon App is a GPS travel service that takes the hard work and hassle out of touring Roscommon.
 It comes as a native App for iPhones and Androids as well as a driving guide for Garmin and TomTom sat nav devices.
 Below we list the seven guides – simply click on the link you wish to see and go to the dropdown menu on the top right of the iFrame.
 N.B.
 All seven tours are downloaded automatically for the native app devices in their respective stores – no need to download individually.
 Ensure data roaming is on to hear the stories automatically on your Smartphone.

 Visitors get a series of free guides on the following: –

 - Rindoon Looped Trail – the lost town of the Shannon

 - South Roscommon Heritage Guide – 22 hidden gems of Roscommon

 - Best of Roscommon Guide – all you’ll need to enjoy the county

 - Bog, Rock and Lough Trail – exploring the very heart of Ireland